-In May, July and August, irrigation was used on approximately 30,000 acres of cropland in 2019.
-This was above average for Skagit County due to the summer drought.
+In May, July and August, irrigation was used on approximately 10,000 acres of cropland in 2020.
+This was below average for Skagit County due to periodic summer rains and cooler temperatures.
+2021 will increase these figures to all time highs.
 The main crops irrigated were corn, grass pasture, berries, potatoes, vegetable seed crops, and tree fruits.